-Isolatoes is a web project which attempts to picture various chapters from Herman Melville's novel, Moby Dick.
+Isolatoes is a web project which attempts to picture selected chapters from Herman Melville's novel, Moby Dick.
 Each chapter, accessed through the left menu, is a digital collage mixed from various still and moving images.
 The top menu, Introduction, Etymology, and Extracts plays on the opening sections of Melville's novel and also includes links to References used in this project.
-Initiated in 2008, Isolatoes is ongoing.
-Currently I am re-editing some chapters, adding new ones and updating links that have changed.
+The Initiated in 2008 by Marlene Angeja, Isolatoes also includes a series of paintings produced between 2008-2010.

 "It runs up against a certain fear related to being a user of technology.
 This fear stems from our panic at the prospect of reaching our threshold of incompetence.
 Able to do nothing, or almost nothing, maintained as we are in a system that makes the division of labor seem a natural condition, we are evolving into a culture based on the famous "Peter Principle," which assigns each person a limit beyond which he or she becomes counterproductive, that is, blameworthy.
 We cannot conceive of manipulating objects beyond certain limits: the ideology of competence induces us unconsciously to refuse reading what we are not supposed to understand, operating machines without an instruction manual... this is doubtless misguided."
 (Nicolas Bourriaud, The Radicant p152)